palermolab/palermolab/Analysis codes to decrypt allosteric mechanisms/README.md

 Analysis codes are written in Fortran 90 and a README file is provided to compute: (a) Environment Perturbation Score; (b) Correlation analysis and (c) Allosteric pathways.

-edges.f90 is the program that reads the following files:
+**to edges.f90** is the program that reads the following files:
 1) edges.inp
 2) XXX.pdb

-edges.inp is the input file that contains the following variables:
+**edges.inp** is the input file that contains the following variables:

     nres: the number of residues in the protein
     nframe: the number of frames in the file XXX.pdb